codeigniter4/shield/docs/references/authorization.md

 !!! note

     If no activator is specified in the `Auth` config file, `actions['register']` property, then this will always return `true`.
+    If a conditional activator does not apply during registration, the newly registered user is activated immediately.

 You can check if a user has not been activated yet via the `isNotActivated()` method.